grumpyjames/birding-almanac/features/a-200-bird-year/part-07-suffolk.md

 </figure>

 Dad is mostly here for Marsh Harrier, and there are enough of them to prove satisfactory.
-We pick up Whooper Swan for the year from the Bittern hide, and additionally some Siskins from the woodland behind, but little else.
+We pick up our first Whooper Swans of the year from the Bittern hide, and additionally some Siskins from the woodland behind, but little else.
 We do a quick lap around the beach route (Stonechat the only saving grace) before scooting off to rendezvous with team shopping in Dunwich.